 Our Chardonnay grapes come from a small vineyard in the Santa Cruz Mountains where the soil, slope, and sea breeze contribute to a complex flavor profile.
 All vintages 2013 and earlier were made from the prized Corton-Charlemagne clone, cultivated in only one place in California.
 This clone is known for it's deep golden color, and rich mouth feel.
-All vintages 2014 and later are made from a new clone from the same vineyard, as all the Corton-Charlemagne vines were torn up after the 2013 harvest due to a virus.
+2014-2017 are made from a new clone from the same vineyard, as all the Corton-Charlemagne vines were torn up after the 2013 harvest due to a virus.
 The 2017 Reserve is our first vintage from the replanted Corton-Charlemagne vines, also known as the Mount Eden Clone.

 Our Chardonnay is usually made in small batches such that one sells out just as the next is released, meaning that usually only one is available for sale at any given time.
 However, we almost always have one on our weekend tasting list, so stop by and give it a try!

 13.6% Alcohol by Volume

 Different strains of yeast and malolactic bacteria were used for this Chardonnay than we have used historically, resulting in a lighter bodied, more fruit forward wine.
 These characteristics were enhanced by nine months in mostly used oak, with light lees stirring.
 Minimal fining and filtration.

 This wine has a smooth, creamy texture, without the oak and butter notes that our other Reserve Chardonnay is known for.
 Instead, the emphasis is on the lightly spicy anise aroma, and pear flesh and brioche characteristics on the palate.